 When does the House meet?

 The House meets once a year at Annual Session to discuss and debate resolutions and determine initiatives.
 The business of the House, as scheduled by the speaker, must be comprehensible, concise and efficient.
-To keep things running smoothly, parliamentary procedures and the Standing Rules of the House of Delegates are used.
+To keep things running smoothly, parliamentary procedure and the Standing Rules of the House of Delegates are used.

 What is the election process?